 You can’t visit Sorrento, Naples or the Amalfi Coast without a day of adventure to Capri.

 It’s a place that you can revisit time and time again, Capri and the Amalfi Coast can be a destination of a lifetime, incredible coastlines, art, history, culture, fine cuisine, epic views and a wobbly chairlift.

-There you go, so that’s a pretty decent itinerary to get to see plenty of the island at a relaxed pace.
+There you go, so that’s a pretty decent itinerary of Capri in a day, you see plenty of the island at a relaxed pace

 1. Go early and enjoy the sunrise, as I said you get to see the Island come alive.

 2. Hop on the funicular and drink some coffee.

 4. Then scramble onto the wobbly, but fun, and worth it chairlift to Mount Solaro.

 5. Enjoy phenomenal views and take lots of pictures.